ghetzel/webfriend/docs/commands.md

     and returned.
 If `None`, an `io.BytesIO` buffer will be allocated, written to, and returned.

-- **width** (`int`, optional):
+- **width**, **height** (`int`, optional):

-    If given, this is the width viewport will be resized to before capturing the image.
-If not specified, the dimensions of the element specified by 'selector' will be queried and that element's outerWidth will be used.
+    If given, this is the width and/or height the viewport will be resized to before capturing the image.
+If not specified, the dimensions of the element specified by 'selector' will be queried and that element's outerWidth/outerHeight will be used.

-- **height** (`int`, optional):
+- **x**, **y** (`int`, optional):

-    If given, this is the height viewport will be resized to before capturing the image.
-If not specified, the dimensions of the element specified by **selector** will be queried and that element's _outerHeight_ will be used.
+    If given, this is the x/y position the viewport will be moved to.
+If a negative number is specified, then the x/y coordinates of the element matched by **selector** will be used.

 - **format** (`str`):